 Q).
 Which one of the moral virtues is also considered a deadly sin?

 Q).
 Name the Denomination of U.S. Currency featuring the following Presidents?
 (Some have been discontinued) I. Ulysses S. Grant, II.
 Thomas Jefferson, III.
 William McKinley, IV.
 James Madison

 Q).
 In 410 A.D. what king led the Visigoth Army to sack Rome for the first time.
 This same king was later buried in the city of Cosenza, Italy.
-Who was the King? (a) King Richard, (b) King Alaric, (c) King Leonidas, (d) King Augusta
+Who was the King? (a) King Richard, (b) King Alaric, (c) King Augusta

 Q).
-Where did America get its name from? (a) Vespucci, (b) Waldseemuller, (c) Columbus, (d) Magellan
+Where did America get its name from? (a) Vespucci, (b) Columbus, (c) Magellan

 Q).
 Movie Monster: Id the Movie.
-Pennywise, Freddie Krueger, Chucky, Pinhead, Jason Vorhees, Michael Myers, Ghostface
+Pennywise, Freddie Krueger, Chucky, Pinhead, Jason Voorhees, Michael Myers, Ghost face

 Q).
 What was Iran known as prior to 1934?